2miles/idioms-app/notes/server_notes.md

 Using GUI delete all tables.

-Then run the folling shell command to import the database.
+Then run the following shell command to import the database.
 It will prompt you for your password

 ```shell
 psql -h aws-0-us-west-1.pooler.supabase.com -p 6543 -d postgres -U postgres.erqaqeyusbfwzvftrqjw -f /Users/miles/Code/Github/idioms-app/data/idioms_db_backup.sql